todofixthis/class-registry/README.rst

    - Any backwards-incompatible changes and/or migration instructions.
    - SHA256 hashes of the build artefacts.
 #.
 GPG-sign the description for the release (ASCII-armoured).
 #.
-Attach the build artefacts created during
+Attach the build artefacts to the release.
-   :ref:`1.
-Build the Project <build-the-project>`.
 #.
 Click ``Publish release``.

 .. _Create a PyPI API token: https://pypi.org/manage/account/token/